 Ground Beef that is 93% lean or leaner meets government guidelines for “lean.”
 If you’re trying to choose lean meats, this is an excellent choice for you.
 It works well in dishes that require crumbles, like meat sauce, tacos, stuffed peppers or casseroles where draining fat might be difficult.

 Always use a meat thermometer as the best way to check beef’s temperature.
 Ground Beef should be cooked to an internal temperature of 160F.
-Color is not a reliable indicator of Ground Beef doneness.
+Color is not a reliable indicator of doneness.

-Fresh Ground Beef can be stored in the refrigerator for 1-2 days (3-4 days if cooked) or in the freezer for 3-4 months (2-3 months for cooked Ground Beef).
+Fresh Ground Beef can be stored in the refrigerator for 1-2 days (3-4 days if cooked) or in the freezer for 3-4 months (2-3 months for cooked).
 To thaw frozen Ground Beef, refrigerate for 12 hours or microwave using our simple steps.